Cross-Subject Statistical Shift Estimation for Generalized Electroencephalography-based Mental Workload Assessment: Experimental setup

 \subsection{Normalization}

-A common practice in EEG data classification to minimize the effects of cross-subject variability is to normalize the obtained features with respect to the statistics of features computed from data collected during baseline steps \cite{bogaarts2016improved, bai2016normalization, shedeed2016brain}.
-The main goal is to emphasize changes due to the factors modulated during the experimental task.
-In the case of the data employed in this work, the normalization with respect to the first baseline (baseline 1) highlights changes on PSD due to both mental and physical stimuli, while the second part (baseline 2) accentuates modifications due to mental workload changes, as only physical strain is demanded from participants during this step.
+Feature normalization is a common practice used to minimize the effects of cross-subject variability for EEG-based classification tasks.
+Task-based Features are typically normalized with respect to the statistics of features extracted from baseline periods \cite{pati2020quantitative, bogaarts2016improved, bai2016normalization, shedeed2016brain}.
+The main goal of this strategy is to emphasize changes in the features that correspond to factors that were modulated during the experimental task.
+In the case of the WAUC dataset, normalizing the features with respect to the first baseline period (baseline 1) highlights changes on the PSD due to both mental and physical stimuli.
+In turn, normalization with respect to the statistics of recording collected during the second baseline highlights modifications stemming only from mental workload changes, as only physical strain was modulated during this step.

-While commonly believed to improve classification accuracy, it is not clear from a statistical learning perspective whether and why this kind of normalization provides better representations for classification tasks based on EEG data.
-In this work, we thus aim at quantitatively assessing these aspects in the light of conditional and marginal shifts, as well as cross-subject classification performance.
-For that, we perform a subject-wise normalization of each feature according to, $x^\prime_n = \frac{x_n - \beta}{\gamma^2}$ where $\beta$ corresponds to the average feature vector and $\gamma$ the standard deviation considering the data recorded for the respective subject during baseline 1 or baseline 2.
-In addition to these two normalization strategies, we also perform experiments with features obtained after per-subject whitening of the data i.e. $\beta$ is the sample average and $\gamma$ the standard deviation.
-This is also commonly referred to as z-score normalization.
-Furthermore, we considered features without any normalization.
-As such, a total of four schemes are tested: none, whitening, and baselines 1/2 normalization.
+While commonly believed to improve classification accuracy, it is not clear from a statistical learning perspective whether and why these different normalization strategies work.
+Here, we quantitatively assess the impact that normalization has on mental workload performance under the lens of conditional and marginal shifts, as well as of cross-subject classification performance.
+As such, we perform a subject-wise normalization of each feature according to,

+where $\beta$ corresponds to the average feature vector and $\gamma$ the standard deviation considering the data recorded for the respective subject during the baseline periods.

+In addition to the aforementioned normalization strategies, we also perform experiments with features obtained after per-subject whitening of the data i.e., $\beta$ is the sample average and $\gamma$ the standard deviation for a given subject.
+This procedure is commonly referred to as z-score normalization.
+Lastly, we considered features without any normalization.
+As such, a total of four feature spaces are considered across our experiments: no normalization, whitening, and baselines 1/2 normalization.